 What happens if I booked after March 14, 2020?

-Bookings made after March 14, 2020 will not be eligible to our Force majeure policy, meaning the booking will abide by the regular cancelation policy set by the host and our Terms and conditions (there will be exceptions in case the guest or host have contracted COVID-19. ).
-We recommend you favor "flexible cancelation policies" and we have updated our filters so that guets can easily chose listings with flexible cancelation policy or free cancelation.
-Also, we have cut the host cancelation penalty by 50%, until further notice.
+Bookings made after March 14, 2020 will not be eligible to our Force majeure policy, meaning the booking will abide by the regular cancelation policy set by the host and our Terms and conditions (there will be exceptions in case the guest or host have contracted COVID-19).
+We recommend you favor "flexible cancellation policies" and we have updated our filters so that guests can easily chose listings with flexible cancellation policy or free cancellation.
+Also, we have cut the host cancellation penalty by 50%, until further notice.

 Why don't you refund the fees?

-We are unfortunately not in a position to further extend our Force Majeure policy beyond that.
-Like all businesses, misterb&b too is heavily impacted by this global crisis.
+We are unfortunately not in a position to extend our Force Majeure policy beyond that.
+Like all businesses, misterb&b is heavily impacted by this global crisis too.
 We had to take extreme measures to protect the company, including laying off nearly half of our employees.

-Once the crisis is over and if our financial situation allows it, we will think of ways to make it up to those impacted guests.
+Once our cash situation is clearer, we will find ways to make it up to those impacted guests.
 That might include a voucher that would cover part of the non-refundable fees.
 If so, you will be notified by email in the upcoming months.

 Is it safe to continue hosting or traveling?